CyberDataLab/COnVIDa-lib/lib/README.md

     Parameters
     - data_items: list of data item names.
 By default, 'all' are collected.
     - regions: list of region names.
-By default, 'ES' refers to all Spanish regions.
+By default, 'ES' refers to all Spanish Autonomous Regions.
     - start_date: first day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
     - end_date: last day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
     - language: language of the returned data.